-- Employing local villagers to collect seeds, nurture seedlings, and plant and protect small trees
+- Employing local villagers to collect seeds, nurture seedlings, and plant and protect new forest.

 - Engaging people globally to learn and donate.

-The forest we are working on replanting with partner Yayasan IARI in West Kalimantan Borneo will restore over 1,500 hectares (3,700 acres) of native forest—home to over 500 wild endangered Bornean orangutans and other key species—destroyed in horrific fires of 2015.
-Critically, this is peat swamp forest, which contains megatons of sequestered carbon, which would otherwise be released into the atmosphere contributing significantly to global climate change.
+The tropical peat swamp forest You help GLOBIO and Yayasan IARI build, in West Kalimantan Borneo, will restore over 1,500 hectares (3,700 acres) of native forest destroyed in the horrific fires of 2015 — A new forest, a new home to over 500 wild and orphaned Critically Endangered Bornean orangutans and other key species.
+This is peat swamp forest contains megatons of sequestered carbon that would otherwise be released into the atmosphere, contributing significantly to global climate change.
 Each tree costs just $3 US from seed to seedling.
-This includes protection for two years by dedicated OTP team, until the seedling reaches 2 meters (6-7 feet) tall and begins shading out invasive grasses.
+This includes protection for two years by dedicated Orangutan Tree Project team members, until the seedling reaches 2 meters (6-7 feet) tall and begins shading out invasive grasses.